 The contrast principle

 Do this experiment at home.
-Fill 3 bowls with water: one with cold, one with hot and the third one with lukewarm water.
+Fill 3 bowls with water: one with cold, one with hot, and the third one with lukewarm water.
 Put one of your hands in the cold water and the other one in the hot water.
-Keep them in there for like 30 seconds.
-Now put both of the hands in the lukewarm water.
-One hand feels cold, the other one warm.
+Keep them in there for 30 seconds.
+Now, put both hands in the lukewarm water.
+One hand feels cold, the other warm.
 This is the contrast principle.

-Nothing is expensive or cheap, its what you compare it to.
-The best way to sell $800 shoes is to place $3000 shoes next to them.
-This works very well with expensive products as you can make them seem not as expensive compared to other products.
+Nothing is expensive or cheap.
+It’s what you compare it to.
+The best way to sell $800 shoes is to place $3,000 shoes next to them.
+This works very well with expensive products.
+You can make them seem less expensive compared to other products.

 Decoy pricing is a method of strategically pricing products so that consumers will choose the one that you most want to sell to them.

-Now they were offered 3 choices instead of 2: trip to Paris with free breakfast (option A), trip to Paris without breakfast (option A-), trip to Rome with free breakfast (option B).
-Now overwhelming majority chose option A, trip to Paris with free breakfast.
-The rationale is that it is easier to compare the two options for Rome than it is to compare Paris and Rome.
+Overwhelming, the majority chose option A, a trip to Paris with free breakfast.
+The rationale is that it’s easier to compare the two options for Rome than it is to compare Paris and Rome.

-Obviously 3 looks like the best deal.
-In an experiment Dan ran with this setup, 16 subjects chose option 1, zero chose option 2, and 84 chose option 3.
+Obviously, three looks like the best deal.
+In an experiment Dan ran with this setup, 16 subjects chose option 1, 0 chose option 2, and 84 chose option 3.

-What if we remove option 2 and have people choose between print-only and print and web access, leaving the prices the same?
+What if we remove option 2 and have people choose between print-only and print and web access (without changing the the prices)?

 The results should be the same as the prices did not change, right?
-Instead, the results changed dramatically.
-68 chose print-only and 32 chose print and web access.
-It was only by option 3’s relation to option 2 that made option 3 look so good.
+Instead, the results changed dramatically: 68 chose print-only; 32 chose print and web access.
+Only option 3’s relation to option 2 made option 3 look so good.

-Option 2 in the Economist pricing served only as a decoy price and they didn’t even want to sell it.
+Option 2 in the Economist pricing served as a decoy price.
+They didn’t even want to sell it.

-The old truth about offering 3 pricing options / packages holds water.
+The old truth about offering three pricing options/packages holds water.
 Check out this test they did with selling beer.

-People were offered only 2 kinds of beer: premium beer for $2.50 and bargain beer for $1.80.
+People were offered only two kinds of beer: premium beer for $2.50 and bargain beer for $1.80.
 Around 80% chose the more expensive beer.

-Now a third beer was introduced, a super bargain beer for $1.60 in addition to the previous two.
-Now 80% bought the $1.80 beer and the rest $2.50 beer.
+Now a third beer was added, a super bargain beer for $1.60.
+Some 80% bought the $1.80 beer, and the rest the $2.50 beer.
 Nobody bought the cheapest option.

-Third time around, they removed the $1.60 beer and replaced with a super premium $3.40 beer.
-Most people chose the $2.50 beer, a small number $1.80 beer and arounf 10% opted for the most expensive $3.40 beer.
+The third time around, they removed the $1.60 beer and replaced it with a super premium $3.40 beer.
+Most people chose the $2.50 beer, a small number the $1.80 beer, and around 10% opted for the most expensive $3.40 beer.
 Some people will always buy the most expensive option, no matter the price.

-Moral of the story: you can influence people’s choice by offering different options.
-Old school sales people also say that offering different price point options will make people choose between your plans, instead of choosing whether to buy your product or not.
+Moral of the story: You can influence people’s choice by offering different options.
+Old-school sales people also say that offering different price points will make people choose between your plans, instead of choosing whether to buy your product at all.

-Three packages with decoy pricing + the contrast principle
+Three packages with decoy pricing plus the contrast principle

 Now let’s put all of these options together for maximum effect.